MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 }
 {% endhighlight %}

-With all the configuration in place, we can start Hubot!
+With all the configuration in place, we can start Hubot.

 {% highlight powershell %}
 Start-Hubot -ConfigPath 'C:\PoshHubot\config.json'
 {% endhighlight %}

-Open up Slack and check if your bot came online!
+Open up Slack and see your bot online!
+If for some reason your bot doesn't connect, you can find the logs in the `LogPath` defined earlier in the `config.json` file.

 Hubot comes with some built in commands, so you can directly message your bot with `help` and see if you get a response back.

-:warning: If for some reason your bot doesn't connect, you can find the logs in the `LogPath` defined earlier in the `config.json` file.

 ![Speaking to Hubot for the first time](/images/posts/chatops_on_windows/speaking_to_hubot_in_slack.png "Speaking to Hubot for the first time")